 Teaching Crowds by Jon Dron and Terry Anderson (2014) identifies four major ways that communication happens on a social network:

 - One-to-one: A single person engaging with one other person.
-There is several instant messaging services like Slack and AIM that use this as a primary communication method.
+There are several instant messaging services like Slack and AIM that use this as a primary communication method.

 - One-to-many: A single person or entity broadcasting to many people.
 On popular sites like Twitter, Facebook, and LinkedIn, this is expressed by “status updates,” which usually means that one person makes a post intending to be seen by others.